cronvel/spellcast/doc/events.md

 	* label `string` contains the text describing the role
 	* clientId `null` or `string` if not null, it's the client ID of the user holding this role

-* enterScene: the book enter a new scene
+* enterScene (isGosub): the book enter a new scene `isGosub` is true if we are gosub'ing from the previous scene (without leaving it)
-* leaveScene: the book is leaving the current scene
+* leaveScene (isReturn): the book is leaving the current scene `isReturn` is true if we are returning from a gosub
 * nextList (nexts, grantedRoleIds, undecidedRoleIds, options, isUpdate): users should make a choice between multiple alternatives, `nexts` is an array of object containing those alternatives, where:
 	* label `string` contains the text describing the choice